tkhamez/swagger-eve-php/README.md

   file and in the response from ESI.
 But the generated client somehow removes that, so the validation fails.
 This patch adds "WarAdopted ".

-# OpenAPIClient-php

-An OpenAPI for EVE Online

 ## Installation & Usage

 ### Requirements

 PHP 7.3 and later.
-Should also work with PHP 8.0 but has not been tested.

 ### Composer